Hexagon/croner/CONTRIBUTING.md

 ### Commit your update

+Please run ```npm run build``` before committing, to make sure every test and check passes.

-Commit the changes once you are happy with them.
+Then, commit the changes once you are happy with them.

 ### Pull Request